 Altitude: Ian D’Agata (2019, p.284) points out that although the region describes itself as ‘the highest of all Chiantis’ (‘il più alto fra I Chianti’) average altitudes are roughly 200-500 metres (656-1,640 feet) above sea level, which is ‘not that high’.
-However, some Rufina vineyards are in mountainous environments at 700 metres (2,296 feet) above sea level, near Dicomano in northern Rufina, for example, so the ‘the highest of all Chiantis’ term is not inaccurate.
+However, some Rufina vineyards are in mountainous environments at up to 700 metres (2,296 feet) above sea level, near Dicomano in northern Rufina, for example, so the ‘the highest of all Chiantis’ term is not inaccurate.
 Under this DOCG’s rules 700 metres is the maximum altitude vineyards.